Meltable Season is coming! Get the full meltable products list.

 Phase 4: Evaluating Content, Links, and User Experience

-This is where we look at the quality of your on site experience.
+This is where you look at the quality of your on site experience.
 Is your content helpful?
 Is your site easy to navigate?
 Is the checkout process painless?

 Step 1: Assess Your Category Pages